 WHO in emergencies

-28 December 2016 – WHO is committed to saving lives and reducing suffering in emergencies – whether caused by conflict, disease outbreak or a disaster.
-In 2016, Member States approved the establishment of the WHO Health Emergencies Programme to work with countries to address emergencies before they happen, and help respond to an emergency and with early recovery.
+WHO is committed to saving lives and reducing suffering in emergencies – whether caused by conflict, disease outbreak or a disaster.
+View some of the key results of our emergency programme in 2017.